-and Fermat's theorem of two squares \cite[Chapter 1.1]{Primes} ensures the existence of two integers $\lambda, \mu$.
-We now use Dirichlet's Theorem in order to ensure the existence of infinitely many primes $p\equiv 1\ (4)$. \begin{thmNO}[Dirichlet] Given two positive coprime integers $a,d$, there exist infinitely many primes of the form $am+d$. \end{thmNO} Taking $a=4, d=1$, the result guarantees that there exists infinitely many primes of the form $4m+1$ and thus infinitely many primes such that the equation \eqref{eq_L^2_primes} admits a solution $(\bar\lambda,\bar\mu,0)$.
-It follows that there is an infinite number of K3 surfaces with an action of $M_{20}$.\end{proof}
+By the weak form of Dirichlet theorem, there exists infinitely many primes congruent to $1$ modulo $4$.
+Then there exists infinitely many primes such that the equation \eqref{eq_L^2_primes} admits a solution $(\bar\lambda,\bar\mu,0)$.
+It follows that there is an infinite number of K3 surfaces with an action of $M_{20}$. \\